Roy Schuening: Oakland Raiders

 Schuening was signed to the practice squad of the Oakland Raiders on September 7, 2009.
 He was promoted to the active roster on December 13, but waived on December 15 when the team signed quarterback J. P. Losman.

 Detroit Lions

 Schuening was signed by the Lions in early 2010.
 He had worked with the Lions starting unit in OTAs but an arm injury took him out of the lineup.
-Detroit released offensive lineman Schuening on August 20, 2010.
+Detroit released Schuening on August 20, 2010.

+Scheuning never started an NFL game and has one appearance in an NFL game to his credit.